omz/Pythonista-Issues/CONTRIBUTING.md

 Why?
 Some bugs may appear on specific device, specific iOS version and it's very helpful to know more about your system.
 Problem can be identified and fixed more quickly.

 If you feel bad about sharing system information of your device, don't attach it.
-It's mandatory, but it's really helpful.
+It's not mandatory, but it's really helpful.

 ## Issue labels